OriginalNexus/spectris/README.md

 spectris
 ========

-A music and sound spectrum visualizer using OpenGL
+A music and sound spectrum visualizer using OpenGL and BASS library